lizpetrov/soc409-ARHistory/README.md

 ### Future Work

+A key technical concern for us was having AR be accesible on both Android and iOS.
+We first attempted to use webAR and the associated javascript framework AR.js, but ran into problems with getting it to work anchored to a specific image or ground plane.
+There is no AR model creator in this case though, so all images and blurbs would need to be put in programatically.
+Anchoring then offers another challenge on top of this.
+Thus, we swayed to using Reality Composer and reproducing the content in AR on the website in 2D for non-iOS users.

 While writing this documentation we stumbled upon a link that says it just *might* be possible to display USDZ files on Android by converting them to glb (another 3d model file type supported by Android).
 Had little time or device to test this out, but a good direction to explore for making AR accessible on non-iOS devices.
-Update: tried it, I can't open glb files on mac but in an online viewer it comes out as non-textured blocks :( https://cwervo.com/writing/quicklook-web/
+Update: tried it, I can't open glb files on mac but in an online viewer it comes out as non-textured blocks :( more exploration required! https://cwervo.com/writing/quicklook-web/